How to Hire an Executive Assistant

 Should I hire a virtual assistant instead of an executive assistant?

-Virtual assistants and executive assistants (link to Executive Assistant vs. Virtual Assistant blog post) serve different purposes.
-Virtual assistants typically handle discrete tasks (link to Tasks to Outsource to a Virtual Assistant blog post) on a project or hourly basis and often work with multiple clients.
+Virtual assistants and executive assistants serve different purposes.
+Virtual assistants typically handle discrete tasks on a project or hourly basis and often work with multiple clients.
 An executive assistant is dedicated to supporting you full-time, developing deep knowledge of your business, and taking on increasingly complex responsibilities.
 If you need strategic partnership and someone who can anticipate your needs, hire an executive assistant.

 How long does it take to hire a great executive assistant?